Time-marching representation based quantum algorithms for the Lattice Boltzmann model of the advection-diffusion equation: Conclusion

 \section{Conclusion}

 We introduce a novel framework for developing quantum algorithms for the Lattice Boltzmann Method applied to the advection-diffusion equation.
-We formulate the LBM with the BGK collision operator as a compact time-marching scheme and rigorously establish its stability under low Mach number conditions.
+We formulate the LBM with the BGK collision operator as a compact time-marching scheme and establish weighted energy-norm bounds for spatially uniform and smooth nonuniform steady velocity fields under low-Mach-number conditions.
 Building upon this representation, we investigate two distinct quantum algorithmic approaches.
 The first is a time-marching quantum algorithm, realized through sequential evolution operators, for which we provide a detailed implementation including block-encoding and dilating unitarization, along with a full complexity analysis.
 The second employs a quantum linear systems algorithm, which encodes the entire time evolution into a single linear system.
 We show that both methods achieve comparable asymptotic time complexities.
-This unified formulation provides a systematic, measurement-free pathway for quantum simulation of advection-diffusion processes via the lattice Boltzmann paradigm.
+This unified formulation provides a systematic pathway that avoids full-state measurement and reinitialization at every time step for quantum simulation of advection-diffusion processes via the lattice Boltzmann paradigm.